spacebird-dev/clouddns-nat-helper/README.md

 Routing the Ipv6 traffic is "easy" enough:

-1. Create a Ipv6 subnet in your prefix that will contain your public k8s services
+1. Create an Ipv6 subnet in your prefix that will contain your public k8s services
 2. Use [MetalLB](https://metallb.universe.tf/) or similar to assign services addresses from that subnet
 3. Use [external-dns](https://github.com/kubernetes-sigs/external-dns) to generate DNS records at an external DNS provider like Cloudflare to route traffic to your network
     - Note: At the time of writing (October 2022), external-dns doesn't actually support Ipv6 properly!
 Yes, really.
 Thankfully there are forks that work for me (see [here](https://github.com/samipsolutions/external-dns/tree/feat/ipv6-support) and [here](https://github.com/kubernetes-sigs/external-dns/pull/2461))